bittorf/kritis-linux/README.md

 ### KRITIS Linux

+* is a buildsystem for dynamic rebuilding of your systems
 * see [KRITIS](https://de.wikipedia.org/w/index.php?title=KRITIS)
-* still alpha
+* still a work-in-progress
-* supports musl, glibc and busybox/toybox
+* supports musl, glibc, dietlibc and busybox/toybox

 ### Syntax